dojo/docs/dijit/form/ComboBox.rst

 .. contents::
   :depth: 3

 The ComboBox is a hybrid between a SELECT combo-box and an INPUT text field.
 Like a SELECT combo-box, you provide a list of acceptable values.
 But like an INPUT text field, the user can also type whatever they want.
+As the user types, partially matched values will be shown in a pop-up menu below the INPUT text box.

 On FORM submit, the displayed text value of a non-disabled ComboBox widget is submitted using a native INPUT text box if the *name* attribute was specified at widget creation time.